skdelphix/maskdocs/docs/Getting_Started/Prerequisites.md

 operation (IOP) for provisioned IOPs volumes.
 Each volume can be configured for up to 4,000 IOPs.

-#### General Storage Configurations
+##### System Disk

-The minimum recommended storage on the Delphix Engine System Disk is 300GB.
-The System disk may need to be substantially larger if bulk logging will be enabled.
-The actual size will depend on the data being masked.
+The minimum recommended storage size for the System Disk (rpool) is 300 GB.

+The System Disk may need to be substantially larger if masking jobs use the bulk data option.
+The actual size will depend on the amount of bulk data being masked.
-Add storage when storage capacity approaches 30% free.
-Keep all EBS volumes the same size.
-Add new storage by provisioning new volumes of the same size.

-Use at least 3 EBS volumes to maximize performance.
-This enables the Delphix File System (DxFS) to make sure that its file systems are always consistent on disk without additional serialization.
-This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage.
+##### Configuration Disk(s)

+The minimum recommended storage size of the Configuration Volume (domain0) is 50 GB.

 ## Azure Platform

 This section covers the virtual machine requirements for installation of a dedicated Delphix Masking Engine on Microsoft's Azure cloud platform.

-For best performance, the Delphix Masking Engine and all database servers should be in the same Azure Region.
+For best performance, the Delphix Masking Engine and all database/file servers should be in the same Azure Region.

 #### Instance Types

 The Delphix Engine can run on a variety of different Azure instances.
-The Delphix Engine most closely resembles a storage appliance and performs best when provisioned using a storage optimized instance type.
-We recommend the following memory and storage optimized instances:
+We recommend the following instances:

+  - DS14v2 - 16 CPUs, 112GB, 32 devices

+  - DS15v2 - 20 CPU, 140GB, 40 devices

-  - GS3 - 8 CPUs, 112GB, 16 TB (20,000 IOPS)
+  - GS3 - 8 CPUs, 112GB, 16 devices

-  - GS4 - 16 CPUs, 244GB, 32 TB (40,000 IOPS)
+  - GS4 - 16 CPUs, 244GB, 32 devices

-  - GS5 - 32 CPUs, 448GB, 64 TB (80,000 IOPS)
+  - GS5 - 32 CPUs, 448GB, 64 devices

+!!! tip "TIP - Estimating Delphix VM Memory Requirements"

+    On the Azure platform, the Delphix Masking Engine must have sufficient memory to operate when multiple masking jobs are running.
+Our recommendation is to provide 8 GB of memory for the Delphix Masking Engine in addition to any memory that will be used by running jobs.

 #### Network Configurations

-Network Configuration for Delphix Engines running on the Azure Platform can be configured on the Azure Virtual Network (VNet).
-Delphix Engine and all the source and target environments must be accessible within the same virtual network.
+The Delphix Engine and all database/file servers must be in the same Azure Virtual Network (VNet).

 !!! tip "TIP - Port Configuration"
-    You must modify the security group to allow access to all of the networking ports used by the Delphix Engine and the various source and target engines.
+    You must modify the Network Security Group (NSG) to allow access to all of the networking ports used by the Delphix Engine and the various data sources.
 See [<span class="underline">General Network and Connectivity Requirements</span>](https://docs.delphix.com/docs/system-installation-configuration-and-management/installation-and-initial-configuration-requirements/general-network-and-connectivity-requirements) for information about specific port configurations.

 #### Storage Configurations

+##### Requirements

 When configuring storage for the Delphix Engine we recommend Azure Premium Storage which uses solid-state drives (SSDs).
-Devices up to 1024 are supported with a total maximum of 64tb.
+Devices up to 4096 GB are supported with a total maximum of 256 TB.

 I/O requests of up to 256 kilobytes (KB) are counted as a single I/O operation (IOP) for provisioned IOPs volumes.
-IOPS vary based on storage size with a maximum of 5,000 IOPS.
+IOPS vary based on storage size with a maximum of 7,500 IOPS.

+##### System Disk

+The minimum recommended storage size for the System Disk (rpool) is 300 GB.

+The System Disk may need to be substantially larger if masking jobs use the bulk data option.
+The actual size will depend on the amount of bulk data being masked.

+##### Configuration Disk(s)

+The minimum recommended storage size of the Configuration Volume (domain0) is 50 GB.